wendell-piez-nist/OSCAL/model-notes.md

 * Require `link/@href` in schema?
   * Arguments for enforcing this in the schema layer, not Schematron (as error or warning)
   * nb we already have Schematron that detects missing links and broken internal links

+### Profile

+* Add capabity to patch (modify) by regex-based or other many-to-one match?
+  * Supporting global and en masse removals and additions
+    * Support passing in parameters?
+    * Dynamic expansion of values...?
+  * Test this on SP800-53 profiles (priority settings)